ArielUW/IMLLA-FinalProject/README.md

 It is advisable to proofread the existing dataset [ArielUW/jobtitles], as well as to expand it with additional examples tailored to adress:
 – the most problematic morphological types of job titles (such as the ones neutralised to: _osoba zajmująca się (...)_), – feminine nouns,
-– morphosyntactic inticacies of subject-verb agreement, case and number agreement and co-reference, – multiple changes per one sentence.
+– higher representation of low-frequency items, especially in high-frequency morphosyntactic types, to ensure generalization – morphosyntactic intricacies of subject-verb agreement, case and number agreement and co-reference, – multiple changes per one sentence.

 Finally, the texts in the dataset need to be properly normalised, especially in the test split, to ensure uniformity in terms of:
 – dashes (en vs em),
 – hyphens (breaking vs non-breaking ones),
-– ellipsis (three dots vs single elpisis character),
+– ellipses (three dots vs single elpisis character),
-– whitespaces (standard vs no-break space),
+– whitespaces (standard vs non-breaking space),
 – quotation marks,
 – no trailing whitespaces.

 It is worth considering if more than one correct version (if it exist for a particular sentence) should be provided in the test split for a more accurate evaluation.
+With this conditional approach, the higher Levenshtein distance value would be selected

 After that the training process should be repeated from scratch for the base model, as the here presented fine-tuned model was most likely negatively affected by the existence of errors in the dataset.

+Furthermore, the project is worth expanding more generally.
+Here are some possible vectors of further development, in terms of data worth collecting and training on:
+– both shorter and longer inputs (e.g. just the job titles to neutralize instead of sentences, but also multi-sentence texts), – representation of person-naming nouns that are not specifically job titles (e.g. *sąsiadka, zwolenniczka, hobbysta, posiadacz, znajoma* etc.)
+– items that are already using gender-neutral personatives, so no changes are needed, – items that are using a different gender-neutral strategy (e.g. *pracownik_czka*) that should be changed to personatives, so that texts maintain internal consistency, – a conditional logic for only neutralizing nouns related to persons who are non-binary or undefined in terms of gender, while gendering the other people in texts as they wish to be gendered (probably the most ambitious, but also the most desirable for real-life use cases).